kishorek/JavaDataGuide/README.md

 There are many good technical articles are written in Chinese.
-This is an attempt inspired by the following articles:
+This is an attempt inspired by the following repos:

 * [Snailclimb/JavaGuide](https://github.com/Snailclimb/JavaGuide)